-In either case, your primary objective should be to identify your most direct competition: the companies that are selling essentially the same thing as you to the same people.
+In either case, your primary objective should be to identify your most direct competition.
+In other words: the companies selling essentially the same thing as you to the same customers.

 The competitive intelligence that you are able to gather can often feel limitless.
 It’s critical to outline exactly what areas you’re looking to learn about your competitors, the internal teams you want to enable with insights, and the goals you’re aiming to achieve with your competitive intelligence program.
-Simply, having goals established will give your competitive intelligence research has more direction, and you’re not drowning in a sea of unusable intel.
+With this in mind, your competitive intelligence research has more direction, and you’re not drowning in a sea of unusable intel.

 With more clarity on the goals you’ve set out to achieve in gathering competitive intelligence, you should also establish the methods that you’ll use to measure your program’s success.
 These can be a combination of quantitative and qualitative KPIs, but it’s crucial to have in place in order to demonstrate the impact of your program on the company’s objectives.
 Otherwise, your gathering efforts are merely throwing darts in the dark.